adw62/Ligand-Optimiser/README.md

 - This package is dependant on Fluorify

-  Follow install instrutions at https://github.com/adw62/Fluorify
+  Follow install instructions at https://github.com/adw62/Fluorify

 # Options